BennyTheDev/pipe-specs/README.md

 "[ID]": the arbitray ID for the ticker from 0 - 9999 as unsigned integer.
 "0" semantically signals that there is no ID assigned (note that ticker:ID must be unique).

-"[OUTPUT]": the index as unsigned integer of the output containing the address/pubkey of the beneficary
+"[OUTPUT]": the index as unsigned integer of the output containing the address/pubkey of the beneficiary

 "[DECIMALS]": the decimals for the token from 0 - 8 as unsigned integer.